FAQ - Neuros Medical Skip to main content

 Altius delivers electrical stimulation directly to damaged nerves.
 This helps prevent pain signals from reaching your brain, resulting in rapid and lasting pain relief.

-Patients use a handheld Patient Controller the size of a smartphone to activate the Altius® system and manage pain on demand.
+With Altius, you are in control.
+Patients use a handheld controller about the size of a smartphone to start therapy and manage their pain on demand.
+You can watch a video about how therapy works here.

 A: